r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Danzo:**

 Oh, if it isn't Lord Kotarou and Lady Musashi.
-I see you are here too, {(M) Lord /(F) Lady} Fujimaru.
+I see you are here too, [♂ Lord /♀ Lady] Fujimaru.

 **Danzo:**